danielcanessa/AgendaCulturalCostaRica/README.md

 This command will:

-* Recreate the MySQL database
+* Delete and create again the MySQL database
 * Set up a Python virtual environment
 * Install backend dependencies
 * Apply Django migrations